dotnet/docs-maui/docs/user-interface/graphics/draw.md

 ## Control line joins

-<xref:Microsoft.Maui.Graphics.ICanvas> objects have a `StrokeLineJoin` property, of type `LineJoin`, that specifies the type of join that is used at the vertices of an object.
-The `LineJoin` enumeration defines the following members:
+<xref:Microsoft.Maui.Graphics.ICanvas> objects have a <xref:Microsoft.Maui.Graphics.ICanvas.StrokeLineJoin> property, of type <xref:Microsoft.Maui.Graphics.LineJoin>, that specifies the type of join that is used at the vertices of an object.
+The <xref:Microsoft.Maui.Graphics.LineJoin> enumeration defines the following members:

 - `Miter`, which represents angular vertices that produce a sharp or clipped corner.
-This is the default value of the `StrokeLineJoin` property.
+This is the default value of the <xref:Microsoft.Maui.Graphics.ICanvas.StrokeLineJoin> property.
 - `Round`, which represents rounded vertices that produce a circular arc at the corner.
 - `Bevel`, which represents beveled vertices that produce a diagonal corner.

 > [!NOTE]
-> When the `StrokeLineJoin` property is set to `Miter`, the `MiterLimit` property can be set to a `float` to limit the miter length of line joins in the object.
+> When the <xref:Microsoft.Maui.Graphics.ICanvas.StrokeLineJoin> property is set to `Miter`, the `MiterLimit` property can be set to a `float` to limit the miter length of line joins in the object.

-The following example shows how to set the `StrokeLineJoin` property:
+The following example shows how to set the <xref:Microsoft.Maui.Graphics.ICanvas.StrokeLineJoin> property:

 ```csharp
 PathF path = new PathF();